 The board of directors of an SA is legally required to meet at least once a month, unless the company's by-laws establish a different period for their meetings.
-Meetings may take place anywhere that the directors find most convenient.
-Alternatively, meetings can take place via electronic means or by video conference.
+Meetings may take place anywhere that the directors find most convenient, or via electronic means or by video conference.
 Minutes of board meetings must be recorded in a book of minutes and signed by all those present.